anunay007/vault-on-gke/README.md

 # HashiCorp Vault on GKE with Terraform

-This tutorial walks through provisioning a highly-available [HashiCorp Vault][vault] cluster on [Google Kubernetes Engine][gke] using [HashiCorp Terraform][terraform] as the provisioning tool.

-This tutorial is based on [Kelsey Hightower's Vault on Google Kubernetes Engine][kelseys-tutorial], but focuses on codifying the steps in Terraform instead of teaching you them individually.
-If you would like to know how to provision HashiCorp Vault on Kuberenetes step-by-step (aka "the hard way"), please follow Kelsey's repository instead.

-**These configurations require Terraform 0.12+!** For support with Terraform 0.11, please use the git tag v0.1.2 series.

 ## Feature Highlights

+- GCP infrastructure is coded in Terraform and the Kubernetes commands are entered manually in the gcloud or user interface.
-- **Vault HA** - The Vault cluster is deployed in HA mode backed by [Google Cloud Storage][gcs]
+- Vault is deployed in HA mode backed by Google Cloud Storage
+- Regional GKE cluster with a single node per availability zone of the type n1-standard-1 is used
+- Kubectl access is restricted to datacenter IP range
+- StatefulSet of 2 replicas each containing valut-init and vault images are deployed in each node
+- User access to Vault is opened through publicaly accessible Load balancer but restrcited to datacenter IP range
+- The vault-init container runs every 10 seconds and ensures each vault instance is automatically unsealed.
+The unseal keys are encrypted with Google Cloud KMS and stored in Google Cloud Storage
+- Audit logging is enabled to Stackdriver
+- A readiness probe by the StatefulSet is used to ensure Vault instances are not routed traffic when they are sealed
 - **Production Hardened** - Vault is deployed according to the [production hardening guide](https://www.vaultproject.io/guides/operations/production.html).
 Please see the [security section](#security) for more information.

-- **Auto-Init and Unseal** - Vault is automatically initialized and unsealed at runtime.
-The unseal keys are encrypted with [Google Cloud KMS][kms] and stored in [Google Cloud Storage][gcs]

-- **Full Isolation** - The Vault cluster is provisioned in it's own Kubernetes cluster in a dedicated GCP project that is provisioned dynamically at runtime.
-Clients connect to Vault using **only** the load balancer and Vault is treated as a managed external service.

-- **Audit Logging** - Audit logging to Stackdriver can be optionally enabled with minimal additional configuration.

 ## Tutorial

-1. Download and install [Terraform][terraform].
+1. Download and install Terraform

+2. Download and install

 1. Download, install, and configure the [Google Cloud SDK][sdk].
 You will need to configure your default application credentials so Terraform can run.
 It